 Since our society equates happiness with youth, we often assume that sorrow, quiet desperation, and hopelessness go hand in hand with getting older.
 They don’t.
 Emotional pain or numbness are symptoms of living the wrong life, not a long life. – Martha Beck

-Isn’t it amazing how an old dog can still act and behave like a puppy even though their physical state won’t necessarily allow them to so?
+Isn’t it amazing how an old dog can still act and behave like a puppy even though their physical state won’t necessarily allow them to do so?
 Dogs do that because they have no concept of age, age is simply a state of mind.
-Us humans, we have conditioned ourselves to believing that age is a limitation and refuse to break free from it.
-Provided they are fed, loved and reasonably taken care of, dogs will be the most happiest and youngest senior citizens on the plant; we need to be more like dogs.
+Us humans, we have conditioned ourselves to believe that age is a limitation and refuse to break free from it.
+Provided they are fed, loved and reasonably taken care of, dogs will be the happiest and youngest senior citizens on the plant; we need to be more like dogs.

 Growing old is inevitable, we live on borrowed time.
 All of us are built to break down and like all things organic, we walk around with expiry dates attached to us.
 There is hope though.
 Growing old and getting old are two completely different worlds.
 While you cannot control growing old, you can control getting old.
 That is your brain’s job.

 By taking care of your body and doing your best to preserve what health you have will make the growing old process go a little slower.
 Have you ever thought of exercising your brain?
 The more I reflect on the laziness that I had knowingly placed on my body and mind over the last few years the more I realized I was allowing myself to get old.
 My body was getting old, but my mind was getting even older.